CamiloCaVa/RVfpgaSoC_Carrillo_Porras/README.md

   <img src="img/BD Proyecto Arq.jpeg" width="850" title="Block Design">
 </p>

-< br />After we built block design, we proceeded to generate the bitstream which was completed successfully, how shows the next picture:
+<br />After we built block design, we proceeded to generate the bitstream which was completed successfully, how shows the next picture:
 <p align="center">
 	<img src="img/bitstream.jpg" width="850" title="Bitsream">
 </p>

 ## Laboratory 2
 In this part we began to develop the implementation and use of the modules created in the previous part, thus creating a main module in which our design with the clock and memories would be connected.
-To carry out these objectives, the Verilator tool was used with which, later, using PlatformIO, the process of creating the trace could be continued.
+Next, we used Verilator to complete this connections, and then with PlatformIO we continued with the creating process of the trace.
 ### Errors presented
 Below we will show the different errors that occurred when making this second part: